mkohler/cython_swig/README.rst

 .. class:: handout

-    Here's the implementation of the function.
+    Here's the implementation of GREETING_RS.

     First, it checks the buffer passed to it, to see if it is long enough for the output, and returns an error if the buffer is not long enough.